 OSCAR: BEST INTERNATIONAL FEATURE FILM: 2021

 “Drive My Car” is, at once, a very literary and a very cinematic movie.
 It is a movie about grief.
-How our lives can be destroyed by grief but also how we can accept grief and live with it.
+How our lives can be destroyed by grief, but also how we can accept suffering and live with it.
 It’s based on the short story of the same name by Haruki Murakami from his 2014 short story collection “Men Without Women,” though the director acknowledged that he also took inspiration from two other stories of the eight in the collection: “Scheherazade” and “Kino.”.
-The adaptation is by the director Ryusuke Hamagushi and Takamasa Oe.
+The adaptation is by director Ryusuke Hamagushi, together with Takamasa Oe.

 The writer and the director.

 In the opening scenes, we are introduced to a couple living in Tokyo, Yusuke (Hidetoshi Nishijima) and Otto (Reika Kirishima).
 Both are in the entertainment industry.
 Both are successful.
 He is an actor and director of plays, and she writes for television.
 They are beautiful, yet a little strange, and with an air of sadness about them having lost a child to pneumonia in the past.
 At night, when they have sex, Otto recites the plot of whatever she is working on, and in the morning, Yusuke offers his suggestions.

 Otto’s latest story involves a female high school student who has a crush on an older boy in her school.
 Each day, after school, she visits his house on her own, lays on his bed, and always leaves something of hers behind for him to find.
 Then, one afternoon, she hears the front door open.
 Someone has arrived home early… Each time Otto concludes the story, she climaxes.